We can conduct two types of own initiative investigation:

-This factsheet explains how the Ombudsman can use his extended own initiative powers under Section 4 of the Public Services Ombudsman (Wales) Act 2019.
+This factsheet explains how we can use our extended own initiative powers under Section 4 of the Public Services Ombudsman (Wales) Act 2019.

-Information about wider own initiative investigations can be found here.
+Information about wider own initiative investigations can be found on the ‘Own Initiative Investigations’ page, under the ‘About Us’ tab.

-The Ombudsman’s criteria for extending an investigation says that, where the Ombudsman has already begun an investigation into a complaint and he wishes to begin an own initiative investigation into matters that have a substantial connection with the matter already being investigated, he will begin an extended investigation on his own initiative.
+Our criteria (available on the ‘Own Initiative Investigations’ page, under the ‘About Us’ tab) for extending an investigation says that, where we have already begun an investigation into a complaint and we wish to begin an own initiative investigation into matters that have a substantial connection with the matter already being investigated, we will begin an extended investigation on our own initiative.

-An extended investigation may be carried out where the Ombudsman has a reasonable suspicion that a complaint about:
+An extended investigation may be carried out where we have a reasonable suspicion that a complaint about:

 Is closely linked to: